YarnSpinnerTool/YarnSpinner/ANTLR/antlr-notes-and-discussion.md

 This is partially due to my experience with ANTLR and partially due to my unwillingness to add code, as each part of code is something that will have to be ported when the time comes, this feels messy and against the spirit of ANTLR to me.

 With that said, some things will be MUCH easier to do with in line code and can likely be written in a way that is either applicable to multiple target languages or simple enough that tweaking it won't be a problem, this is all an area we need to look at as we head forward.

+This also opens up the question of headers, what are allowed in headers.
+What headers should be mandatory and which are optional?
+Can you have custom headers?
+What value can each header support?